Incubator For Babies: Types, Why They Are Needed And How They Work

 • Inadequate keratinization: Preemies lack skin integrity, which results in high permeability of water.
 Usually, permeability drops in seven to ten days after birth.
 Therefore, it is important to maintain humidity to avoid heat loss and water loss through the baby’s skin.

-• Low body fat: Preemies have no protective fat and feel cold even at room temperature.
+• Low body fat: Preemies have no protective fat and can feel cold even at what might seem like a comfortable room temperature for babies.

 1. Infection:Premature babies and babies with congenital problems usually have an underdeveloped immune system, making them more prone to infection.
 Thus, the use of an incubator could protect the baby from infectious agents until their immune function improves.
 A protected environment is provided to the baby.
 Babies can also be administered IV fluids and medications through hand-access ports, helping them fight any existing infection.